Segflow/blog/content/post/34c3-ctf-giftwrapper2.md

 [0x00400dc0]>
 ```

-The following python code connect to server, interact with it and then send our rop chain.
-I'm using [Pwntools](https://github.com/Gallopsled/pwntools) to do this, since it makes network programming much more easy and funny.
+The following python code connects to the server, interact with it and then send our rop chain.
+I'm using [Pwntools](https://github.com/Gallopsled/pwntools) to do this since it makes network programming much more easy and funny.

 ```python
 from pwn import *